Schmahl Science Research Program

-Students and mentors meet at the ASRP Laboratory located at 651 Phelan in San Jose, CA.
+Students and mentors meet at the Schmahl Science Research Laboratory located at 651 Phelan in San Jose, CA.

-Lab hours are Monday through Friday from 3 p.m. to 7 p.m.
+Lab hours are weekdays from 3 pm to 7 pm and Saturdays 9am to 4pm.
 Students are responsible for making appointments with their mentors during lab hours.

 If you have questions please email us at email@example.com